Herbert Hoover: 1928 presidential election

 Hoover submitted his resignation as Commerce Secretary on July 7, but Coolidge kept him on until August 21 to wind up pending business.
 Hoover centered his campaign around the Republican record of peace and prosperity, as well as his own reputation as a successful engineer and public official.
 Averse to giving political speeches, Hoover largely stayed out of the fray and left the campaigning to Curtis and other Republicans.
 Smith was more charismatic and gregarious than Hoover, but his campaign was damaged by anti-Catholicism and his overt opposition to Prohibition.
 Hoover had never been a strong proponent of Prohibition, but he accepted the Republican Party's plank in favor of it and issued an ambivalent statement calling Prohibition "a great social and economic experiment, noble in motive and far-reaching in purpose".
 In the South, Hoover and the national party pursued a "lily-white" strategy, removing black Republicans from leadership positions in an attempt to curry favor with white Southerners.

+During the election campaign, Hoover denounced Democratic proposals for public control of water power, the modification of prohibition and farm relief as "state socialism" and also compared what he called American "rugged individualism" to what he regarded negatively as European state socialism and paternalism:

+When the war closed, the most vital of all issues, both in our own country and throughout the world, was whether governments should continue their wartime ownership and operation of many instrumentalities of production and distribution.
+We were challenged with a peace-time choice between the American system of rugged individualism and a European philosophy of diametrically opposed doctrines- doctrines of paternalism and state socialism.
+The acceptance of these ideas would have meant the destruction of self-government through centralization of government.
+It would have meant the undermining of the individual initiative and enterprise through which our people have grown to unparalleled greatness.'

 Hoover maintained polling leads throughout the 1928 campaign, and he decisively defeated Smith on election day, taking 58 percent of the popular vote and 444 of the 531 electoral votes.
 Historians agree that Hoover's national reputation and the booming economy, combined with deep splits in the Democratic Party over religion and Prohibition, guaranteed his landslide victory.
 Hoover's appeal to Southern white voters succeeded in cracking the "Solid South", and he won five Southern states.
 Hoover's victory was positively received by newspapers; one wrote that Hoover would "drive so forcefully at the tasks now before the nation that the end of his eight years as president will find us looking back on an era of prodigious achievement".

 Hoover's detractors wondered why he did not do anything to reapportion congress after the 1920 United States census which saw an increase in urban and immigrant populations.
 The 1920 census was the first and only decennial census where the results were not used to reapportion Congress, which ultimately influenced the 1928 Electoral College and impacted the presidential election.